This is the twenty-fifth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 — Me and Marnie sitting on a bed with our arms around one another: Why are we here, you ask, especially since I already overpay for a circular room in the heart of the city?
 Well, we’re here because Marnie Tucker, author of “I Hope They Serve Fireball In Hell,” invited us, and one doesn’t just say no to Marnie’s charms.
 Plus, the Inn is all old-world Victorian glamour and that is so on-brand that I just can’t say no. Marnie and I are going to spend the weekend doing exactly what two hot girls in a hotel do: stay up all night and smoke weed and climb on to others’ fire escapes!
 This one’s gonna be an Instagram-Only Special™ because I haven’t done one of those in forever.
 Buckle up!
 I heard that the SF hills can be quite the ride for non-locals.

 — A headshot of Marnie in the hotel hallway, looking seductively over her shoulder: Before we begin, allow me to introduce you to Marnie Tucker.
 Though her reputation precedes her, I’d like to acquaint you two on a more intimate level.
-You most likely know that she’s a pickup artist who writes about her sexcapades in the most hilarious way (I’ve read a draft of her next book, “Once Bitten, Twice Shy,” and trust me — it’s even better than the first), and that she will literally do anything for a good story, but did you know that she has an EYE for photography and is one of the most loyal people I know?
-Seriously, we were in line at Blue Bottle when I spotted a cute girl whose number I wanted to get.
-“Stand back and watch the magic,” she said, then proceeded to talk me up to the girl so much that she agreed to get drinks with me that very night.
+You most likely know that she’s a pickup artist who writes about her sexcapades in the most hilarious way (I’ve read a draft of her next book, “Come Play With Me,” and trust me — it’s even better than the first), and that she will literally do anything for a good story, but did you know that she has an EYE for photography and is one of the most loyal people I know?
+Seriously, we were in line at Blue Bottle when I spotted a cute femme whose number I wanted to get.
+“Stand back and watch the magic,” she said, then proceeded to talk me up to the femme so much that they agreed to get drinks with me that very night.
 That’s the Marnie I want you to know.

 — Me on the fire escape in a short pink dress, smirking at the camera: Marnie is also brutally honest.
 “Helena, you’ve got to put on shorts under that dress or you’re gonna give the entire street below you a peep show.”